Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

 Diarrhea is one of the greatest threats to public health in humanitarian emergencies and one of the leading causes of morbidity and mortality among children.
 Each year, there are over 1.7 billion cases and more than 400,000 deaths among children under five.
 Most of these deaths could be prevented with well-known measures.
 These include both preventive measures related to water, sanitation, hygiene, and vaccination, as well as rehydration with additional zinc supplements.
 However, some pathogens require specific treatment with antibiotics.

-Some diarrheal diseases have significant epidemic potential, such as cholera and dysentery, making them particularly alarming in humanitarian contexts, where fecal-oral transmission may also be easier.
+Some diarrhoeal diseases have significant epidemic potential, such as cholera and dysentery, and are therefore particularly concerning in humanitarian crises, where the risk of faecal-oral transmission is also heightened.

-Diarrhea is characterized by the increased frequency of stools with less consistency than usual or watery stools, which can last for several days.
-This is often a symptom of gastrointestinal infections caused by various bacteria (such as Escherichia coli, Salmonella, Shigella, Campylobacter, or Vibrio cholerae), viruses (such as rotavirus, hepatitis A, and norovirus), and parasites (such as Giardia and Entamoeba).
-Vaccines are available for some of these pathogens that can play a key role in their prevention.
+Diarrhoea consists of an increase in the number of stools with less consistency than usual or liquid stools, which may last several days.
+This is often a symptom of infections of the digestive tract caused by different bacteria (such as Escherichia coli, Salmonella, Shigella, Campylobacter or Vibrio cholerae), viruses (such as rotavirus, hepatitis A and norovirus) and parasites (such as Giardia and Entamoeba) (WHO, 2024)World Health Organization.
+(2024).
+Guideline on management of pneumonia and diarrhoea in children up to 10 years of age.
+World Health Organization. https://www.who.int/publications/i/item/9789240103412.
+Vaccines exist for some of these pathogens and can play a key role in their prevention.

 The transmission of diarrheal infections is mainly feco-oral